itsflownium/Hermes-The-Miner/README.md

 Hermes The Miner is a local Minecraft bot for Java Edition Open-to-LAN worlds.
 It joins as one player named `Hermes`, listens to Minecraft chat, and can follow, stop, mine, gather, craft, drop items, and respond through the local Hermes Agent setup.

-This repo is the LAN version only.
-It does not include the HermesLink/modpack variant.

 ## Requirements

 - Node.js 20 or newer.